might be one of the most tragic uses of trees, creating unwanted paper trash that clutters mailboxes, recycling bins, landfills and streets.

 The average US household,

-according to NYU Law, receives more than 2 pieces of junk mail every day, which takes about 1.5 trees per year per household, a total of >100 million trees per year—"the equivalent of deforesting all of Rocky Mountain National Park every four months."*
+according to NYU Law, receives more than 2 pieces of junk mail every day, which takes about 1.5 trees per year per household, a total of >100 million trees per year—"the equivalent of deforesting all of Rocky Mountain National Park every four months."
+(See the bottom of this post for the math).

 Most junk mail is thrown away unread.